 - 1. Have paid the expenses, and - 2.
-Claim an exemption for the student as a dependent.
+Claim the student as a dependent.

-For you to be able to deduct qualified education expenses for your dependent, you must claim an exemption for that individual.
-You do this by listing your dependent's name and other required information on Form 1040 (or Form 1040A), line 6c.
+For you to be able to deduct qualified education expenses for your dependent, you must list your dependent's name and other required information on page 1 of Form 1040 or 1040-SR.

-IF your dependent is an eligible student and you AND THEN claim an exemption for your dependent you paid all qualified education expenses for your dependent only you can deduct the qualified education expenses that you paid.
-Your dependent can't take a deduction. claim an exemption for your dependent your dependent paid all qualified education expenses no one is allowed to take a deduction. don't claim an exemption for your dependent you paid all qualified education expenses no one is allowed to take a deduction. don't claim an exemption for your dependent your dependent paid all qualified education expenses no one is allowed to take a deduction.
+IF your dependent is an eligible student and you AND THEN claim your dependent on your tax return you paid all qualified education expenses for your dependent only you can deduct the qualified education expenses that you paid.
+Your dependent can't take a deduction. claim your dependent on your tax return your dependent paid all qualified education expenses no one is allowed to take a deduction. don't claim your dependent on your tax return you paid all qualified education expenses no one is allowed to take a deduction. don't claim your dependent on your tax return your dependent paid all qualified education expenses no one is allowed to take a deduction.

 Expenses paid by dependent.
 If your dependent pays qualified education expenses, no one can take a tuition and fees deduction for those expenses.
 Neither you nor your dependent can deduct the expenses.
-For purposes of the tuition and fees deduction, you aren't treated as paying any expenses actually paid by a dependent for whom you or anyone other than the dependent can claim an exemption.
-This rule applies even if you don't claim an exemption for your dependent on your tax return.
+For purposes of the tuition and fees deduction, you aren't treated as paying any expenses actually paid by a dependent you or anyone other than you can claim on their return.
+This rule applies even if you don't claim your dependent on your tax return.

 Expenses paid by you.
-If you claim an exemption for a dependent who is an eligible student, only you can include any expenses you paid when figuring your tuition and fees deduction.
+If you claim a dependent who is an eligible student on your tax return, only you can include any expenses you paid when figuring your tuition and fees deduction.

 Expenses paid under divorce decree.
 Qualified education expenses paid directly to an eligible educational institution for a student under a court-approved divorce decree are treated as paid by the student.
-Only the student would be eligible to take a tuition and fees deduction for that payment, and then only if no one else could claim an exemption for the student.
+Only the student would be eligible to take a tuition and fees deduction for that payment, and then only if no one else could claim the student as a dependent on their tax return.

 Expenses paid by others.
 Someone other than you, your spouse, or your dependent (such as a relative or former spouse) may make a payment directly to an eligible educational institution to pay for an eligible student's qualified education expenses.
 In this case, the student is treated as receiving the payment from the other person and, in turn, paying the institution.
-If you claim, or can claim, an exemption on your tax return for the student, you aren't considered to have paid the expenses and you can't deduct them.
+If you claim, or can claim, the student as a dependent on your tax return, you aren't considered to have paid the expenses and you can't deduct them.
 If the student isn't a dependent, only the student can deduct payments made directly to the institution for his or her expenses.
 If the student is your dependent, no one can deduct the payments.

 Example.
-In 2015, Ms. Baker makes a payment directly to an eligible educational institution for her grandson Dan's qualified education expenses.
+In 2020, Ms. Baker makes a payment directly to an eligible educational institution for her grandson Dan's qualified education expenses.
 For purposes of deducting tuition and fees, Dan is treated as receiving the money from his grandmother and, in turn, paying his own qualified education expenses.

-If an exemption can't be claimed for Dan on anyone else's tax return, only Dan can claim a tuition and fees deduction for his grandmother's payment.
-If someone else can claim an exemption for Dan, no one will be allowed a deduction for Ms. Baker's payment.
+If Dan can't be claimed as a dependent on anyone else's tax return, only Dan can claim a tuition and fees deduction for his grandmother's payment.
+If someone else can claim Dan, no one will be allowed a deduction for Ms. Baker's payment.